Lightyear Review (2026):

 | Payment-for-order-flow | No (direct exchange) | Via LS Exchange | Market maker |

-Lightyear wins on multi-currency flexibility and GBP/USD cash interest.
-Trade Republic wins on catalogue depth, savings plan automation, and banking-grade protection.
-Trading 212 wins on zero-commission stocks and fractional shares for EU-listed assets.
+Lightyear wins on UK FX rates, GBP/USD cash interest, and the Plans feature.
+Trade Republic wins on catalogue depth, savings plan automation, and banking-grade EU deposit protection.
+Trading 212 wins on zero-commission EU stock trading and live chat support.

 Who Lightyear fits — and who it doesn’t

-- Investors who’ve already decided on one or two UCITS ETFs.
+- Investors who’ve already settled on one or two UCITS ETFs and want the cheapest execution.

-- Anyone holding significant GBP or USD balances who wants yield on uninvested cash.
+- Anyone holding significant GBP or USD balances who wants yield on uninvested cash (4.0% APY).

-- Multi-currency earners who want to fund EUR, GBP, or USD wallets separately.
+- Multi-currency earners who want to fund EUR, GBP, or USD wallets separately to avoid FX.

 - Investors still comparing ETF options — the catalogue is too narrow for thorough research.

-- Anyone who wants fully automated, frictionless savings plan execution.
+- Anyone who wants fully seamless, frictionless savings plan automation (Trade Republic leads here).

-- Large cash balances above €20,000 where deposit protection matters.
+- EU investors with large cash balances above €20,000 where deposit protection matters more.

-Interactive Brokers wins when you need institutional FX rates (from ~0.002% versus Lightyear’s 0.35%), access to bonds, options, and 150+ global markets, or a platform you genuinely won’t outgrow as your portfolio scales into six and seven figures.
+Interactive Brokers wins when you need institutional FX rates (from ~0.002% versus Lightyear’s 0.35% for EU), access to bonds, options, and 150+ global markets, or a platform you won’t outgrow as your portfolio scales into six and seven figures.
+The Lightyear 0.1% UK rate is competitive, but IBKR’s Tiered pricing goes far lower at volume.

 The trade-off is setup complexity and a less polished mobile experience.
-If you’re willing to spend a couple of hours on account setup, IBKR saves real money at scale.
+If you’re willing to spend a couple of hours on account setup and learn the FX workflow, IBKR saves real money at scale.
+See our IBKR currency conversion guide for that workflow.

-Pick your 1–2 UCITS ETFs, fund via bank transfer (not card), and let the Savings Vault handle your uninvested cash.
-That’s the full workflow.
+Pick your 1–2 UCITS ETFs, fund via bank transfer (not card), set up a Plan for your goal, and let the Savings Vault handle uninvested cash.
+UK investors: open the ISA first.

 Go deeper